-1. Buy enough candy for your expected trick-or-treaters no earlier than the day before Halloween.
+1. Buy candy for your expected trick-or-treaters no earlier than the day before.

 Humans are not meant to eat so much sweet food all the time.
 Our ancestors probably gorged on fresh fruit when it was in season, or on honey if they could procure it, but it wasn't a regular feature of their diet.
 Our metabolisms are not designed for the constant onslaught of sugar.
 Just keep it out of your house.

-2. Encourage and help your kids to be inventive with their costumes.
+2. Encourage and help your children to be inventive with their costumes.

 In my opinion, kids shouldn't dress in a way that glorifies murder, death, or evil.
-There are enough more innocent alternatives to choose from, and I'd far rather see a princess, an astronaut, a cowgirl, a robot, a cat, a doctor, or even a branded character like a Jedi knight or Captain America than something more sinister.
+There are enough more innocent alternatives to choose from, and I'd far rather see a princess, astronaut, cowgirl, robot, or even a branded character like a Jedi knight or Captain America than something more sinister.

 - Hay bales, corn stalks, and pumpkins can grace your porch until Thanksgiving.
 Carve a family of jack-o-lanterns to ascend the steps to your front door on Halloween night.

 - Use some twine to hang a leafless tree branch, drape it with cobwebs made from cotton batting, and add a few plastic spiders.

 - Scoop out mini pumpkins and nestle votive candles inside.
 Use black pipe cleaners to add spider legs to the pumpkins.